-Big numbers draw attention and so is the case for Yearn Finance.
-With the explosion of the DeFi sector in 2020, the YFI reached an all-time high of $43,873.82 on September 12, 2020.
+Big numbers draw attention, and so is the case for Yearn Finance.
+Where after the explosion of the DeFi sector in 2020, the YFI reached an all-time high of $93,435.53 on May 12, 2021.

-Although by market cap it wouldn’t have made it even in the top 10 cryptocurrencies, YFI became the most expensive crypto asset in 2020.
-At least for a short while.
+Although it wouldn’t have made it even in the top 10 cryptocurrencies by market cap, YFI became the most expensive crypto asset in 2020.
+At least for a short while, when in 2021, Yarn Finance announced an aggressive buy-back program, and the price of YFI skyrocketed by 30% in a day.

-However, after that peak, the Yearn Finance’ token followed a downtrend, even if the prospects were expecting for it to skyrocket.
+However, after that peak, the Yearn Finance token followed a downtrend.

 Let’s see what’s going on there.